kkadusic/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-Widely used data structures and algorithms implemented in C++.
+Widely used data structures and algorithms implemented in C++ as a part of a university course.

 ### Implementation tree